cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-oprf.md

 1. P samples a uniformly random key k <- {0,1}^l for sufficient length l, and interprets it as an integer.
-2. P commits to k by computing (G,Y) for Y=kG and where G is a generator of GG.
-   P makes (G,Y) publicly available.
+2. P commits to k by computing (G,Y) for Y=kG, where G is the fixed generator of GG.
+P makes the pair (G,Y) publicly available.
 3. V computes X = H_1(x) and a random element r (blinding factor) from GF(p), and computes M = rX.
 4. V sends M to P.